![]() |

 Urban Technology and Planning in the Post-Industrial City

-Marx's Critique of Science and Positivism: Marx and the Ancients: Marx and the Ancients Eclipse of Justice: Eclipse of Justice: Marx and Aristotle: Dialectics and Decadence: Romancing Antiquity: Objectivity and the Silence of Reason: Classical Horizons: Dreams in Exile: Justice Beyond Heaven: Antiquity and Social Theory: Shadows of the Enlightenment:
+Marx' Critique of Science and Positivism: Marx' Critique of Science and Positivism: Marx and the Ancients: Marx and the Ancients Eclipse of Justice: Eclipse of Justice: Marx and Aristotle: Marx and Aristotle Dialectics and Decadence:

 The Methodological Foundations of Political Economy